 Find yourself in the beautiful state of Washington and have the luxury of spending a day in Seattle?
 Well aren’t you lucky!?
-It is an absolutely gorgeous city and there are so many things to do in Seattle that I’m already dying to go back.
+It is an absolutely gorgeous city and there are so many things to do in just one day in Seattle that I’m already dying to go back.
 The combination of mountains, volcano, and ocean visible from so many spots in the city make it incredibly special.

 And just a note, this is super doable without feeling like you’re sprinting around the city.
 I did this while visiting Seattle and never felt like I was terribly pressed for time or having to speed through things I wanted to see.
 A day in Seattle felt pretty easy, surprisingly!

 The Short Version: